petersenpeter/CellExplorer/docs/tutorials/export-figure.md

 Be aware that saving to a pdf file, is substantial slower than saving a .png file, but the figure will be saved with vector graphics.

 ## Exporting other figures
-Any other figures produced by the CellExplorer can be saved using the File menu options `Save As` or `Export Setup...`.
+Any other figures produced by CellExplorer can be saved using the File menu options `Save As` or `Export Setup...`.